pershin-daniil/pershin-daniil/README.md

-# Ready for a job with the greatest team
+### Looking for a job opportunity in the company with the opportunity to grow and develop.
+To develop and learn - my main motivation.

 I :heart: programming and now I'm learning for a front-end developer.